JackkelDragon/AoE2DE_AIBuilder/README.md

 # AoE2DE_AIBuilder
 A python executable remake of the Forgotten Empires AoE2 AI Builder that creates AoE2DE-compatible AI files.
 These files are intended for campaigns, as they only have basic build and attack instructions.
-(Requires Python 2.7.x or Python 3.x to run.)
+(Requires Python 3.9.x or higher to run.)

 This program will create the ".ai" and ".per" files that are used for custom AI in AoE2.
 Place them in your install path's AI folder to allow the AI to appear in the Scenario Editor.
 In addition, be sure to include the additional library ".per" files in your AI folder to handle common behaviors.